Gurre, Denmark: Landmarks

-Gurre Church is from 1918 and was designed y Carl Brummer.
+Gurre Church is from 1918 and was designed by Carl Brummer.
 Gurre parish was not disjoined from Tikøb parish until 2010.

 Gurrehus traces its name back to the 16th century and was from 1713 home to the local forester.
 The estate was owned by the crown until 1779.
 Later owners include Prince George of Greece who expanded and adapted the house with the assistance of the architect Gotfred Tvede.

 Located across the street from Gurrehus, Valdemarslund is from the 1800s and has also served as residence for the forester.
 It consists of three detached wings and a small half-timbered building in the garden.
 The main wing was extended in about 1850.
 The complex was listed in 1982.

 The country estate Ørsholt is today owned by Peter Beier, a well-known Danish chocolatier, who runs his company from the premises.